How Does Car Insurance Work?

 What are your car insurance costs?

-Your car insurance policy specifies what you have to pay and what the insurance company pays.
+Your car insurance policy will specify what you have to pay and what the insurance company pays in the case of an accident.

-- Deductible is the amount of money you must pay after every incident before your insurance company begins to cover costs.
-A lower deductible means you'll have fewer costs after an accident, but these plans are usually more expensive.
+- Deductible is the amount of money you must pay after every incident before your insurance kicks in to cover costs.
+To get a lower deductible you’ll have to pay a higher premium, but it also means fewer out-of-pocket costs after an accident.

 - Limit is how much money the insurance company will spend per accident or per injury.